Discounts and allowances: Dealing with quantity

 These are price reductions given for bulk purchasing.
 The rationale behind them is to obtain economies of scale and pass some (or all) of these savings on to the customer.
-In some industries, buyer groups and co-ops have formed to take advantage of these discounts.
+In some industries, buyer groups and co-operatives have formed to take advantage of these discounts.
+Iyengar and Jedidi note the popularity of quantity discounts being offered to both business purchasers and consumers.
 Generally there are two types:

 Cumulative quantity discount

 Cumulative quantity discounts, also called accumulation discounts, are price reductions based on the quantity purchased over a set period of time.
-The expectation is that they will impose an implied switching cost and thereby bond the purchaser to the seller.
+The seller's expectation is that they will impose an implied switching cost and thereby bond the purchaser to the seller.

 Non-cumulative quantity discount

 These are price reductions based on the quantity of a single order.
-The expectation is that they will encourage larger orders, thus reducing billing, order filling, shipping, and sales personnel expenses.
+The seller's expectation is that they will encourage larger orders, thus reducing billing, order filling, shipping, and sales personnel expenses.

-If one has to buy more than one wants, we can distinguish between the surplus just not being used, or the surplus being a nuisance, e.g. because of having to carry a large container.
+If a purchaser has to buy more than they need to secure a discount, we can distinguish between the surplus just not being used, or the surplus being a nuisance, e.g. because of having to carry a large container.